lovebrew/bundler-old/README.md

 ## Building a Project

 LÖVEBrew will look for the LÖVE Potion ELF binaries by default in the OS configuration directory.
-They must be named accordingly as `3DS.elf` or `Switch.elf` , depending on the build targets.
 However, you *can* override this setting inside the config file and it will search relative to the project's root.
 The config directory is at the following locations:

 * Windows: `%appdata%/lovebrew`
 * Linux and macOS: `~/.config/lovebrew`

+These ELF files must be named accordingly as `3DS.elf` or `Switch.elf` , depending on the build targets.

 ## Options